An 11-year-old with autism was arrested for scratching a classmate with a pencil, lawsuit says

-But not even 30 seconds passed before the officers aggressively handcuffed the boy, who shrieked out in pain as he was being detained against his will, according to a new federal lawsuit filed this week.
-From there, the sheriff’s deputies, who were working as school resource officers at Sagewood Middle School in Parker, Colo., allegedly then grabbed the handcuffed boy by the back of his neck and left him in a patrol car for two hours — where he repeatedly banged his head against the car’s Plexiglas.
+But not even 30 seconds passed before the officers aggressively handcuffed the boy, who shrieked out in pain as he was being detained against his will, according to a federal lawsuit filed this week.
+From there, the sheriff’s deputies, who were working as school resource officers at Sagewood Middle School in Parker, Colo., allegedly grabbed the handcuffed boy by the back of his neck and left him in a patrol car for two hours — where he repeatedly banged his head against the car’s Plexiglas.

 “Stop!
 Stop!
 You’re hurting me!” the boy exclaimed to the officers.
 “Don’t you know what the word ‘stop’ means?”